cbarros7/simple_printf/README.md

-# Simple Shell - Holberton School :octocat:
+# Simple Printf - Holberton School :octocat:

 ## Synopsis :thought_balloon:
 It is a simple prototype of the original printf function used in the C.